Athens War Museum: Collections

 Museum's exterior mainly houses several artillery guns from different eras, as well as decommissioned aircraft of the Greek Air Force.

-The interior houses the permanent exhibit of weapons collection, donated to the Greek Army by Petros Saroglos (1864 – 1920), an officer and collector.
+The interior houses the permanent exhibit of weapons collection, donated to the Greek Army by Petros Saroglos (1864–1920), an officer and collector.
 The collection consists of weapons of various eras from all over the world, the most important being those of the Greek Revolution, along with artifacts from other civilizations.
 The War Museum also has a collection of maps and engravings mainly from Greece and its neighbouring regions.
 Furthermore, exhibits from the Antiquity, which testify to the presence of man from the Neolithic and early Bronze Age to classical antiquity.
 Visitors can see exhibits about Alexander the Great, Byzantine Empire, the Greek Revolution and the modern Greek history.

-Exhibits are presented on all of Greece's military engagements of the 20th century: Macedonian Struggle, Balkan Wars, World War I, Asia Minor Campaign, World War II, Greek Expeditionary Corps in Korea.
+Exhibits are presented on almost all of Greece's military engagements of the 20th century: Macedonian Struggle, Balkan Wars, World War I, Asia Minor Campaign, World War II, Greek Expeditionary Corps in Korea.
 The museum also houses a collection of historic Hellenic Army uniforms, as well as exhibits related to EOKA struggle and the Turkish invasion of Cyprus in 1974.

 Museum's various activities include the publication of books, the establishment and maintenance of monuments and memorials and the aid to services and agencies all over Greece.
 The Museum's exhibition areas are distributed over four levels (floors) and present images of Greek history from antiquity to the present.
 The museum's centerpieces are weaponry from conflicts where Greece was involved.